novorender/novoweb/README.md

 The default scene is Condos.\
 Create an environment variable `REACT_APP_SCENE_ID={SCENEID}` to set a different scene as the default.\
-There is no authentication in the current state of the app, so scenes has to be public.

 Install dependencies
 `npm install`